LokiΒΆ

 curl http://localhost:3100/loki/api/v1/labels

-toolset.
-Without this.
-HolmesGPT may still use kubectl to
+HolmesGPT may still use kubectl to fetch logs and never call your datasource if kubernetes/logs

 holmes: